vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 ### Select labels

 Before we can edit a label, we must select it.
-When we select a label as the **foreground** label, we can add more that label, while selecting the label as the **background** lets us remove that label.
+When we select a label as the **foreground** label, we can add more to that label, while selecting the label as the **background** lets us overwrite or remove that label.
-The foreground is outlined in white, while the background label is outline in red.
+The foreground is outlined in white, while the background label is outlined in red.

 When highlighting is on, the foreground label also becomes bright red, making it easy to focus on.
 By selecting all the labels in order, we can methodically review the labels in a file.